dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 ### Why are transactions useful?

+Databases are known for processing millions of concurrent requests per second.
+In many cases, these requests touch the same item within the database.
+Imagine, for instance, that you are trying to purchase a **limited** supply of your favorite game on an online e-commerce site.
+Suppose everyone in the online store puts the game in their carts at the same time and proceed to checkout.
+In that case, the remaining inventory needs to be calculated accurately (neither over nor under).
+Typically, a database transaction is used in such scenarios.

-Imagine you have many SQL statements that make changes to multiple related tables, let's say you have 10 related SQL statements, and whenever you are executing them the 9th statement fails and you need to undo any change made by the previous 8 statements **manually**.
+Now imagine you have many SQL statements that make changes to multiple related tables, let's say you have 10 related SQL statements, and whenever you are executing them the 9th statement fails and you need to undo any change made by the previous 8 statements **manually**.
 Using a transaction feature will save you from manually doing it, you can leverage the `ROLLBACK` and `COMMIT` statements to either undo or save all related changes at once.